docupotamus/docupotamus/site/docs/developer-guide.md

 - **markdown-admonition-tldr**: Prefer using the `info` admonition for TL:DR's.

+- **markdown-code-block-line-length**: Use a maximum line length of 69 characters, inclusive, for code blocks.
+Code blocks do not have word wrap on overflow.

 - **markdown-heading-imperative**: Headings that are imperative sentences use sentence casing.
 Do not use title casing.
 For example, "Do a thing" and not "Do a Thing".